 Right-hand side of the cave and the second level:

 The right-hand side of the cave is the main chamber.
 Measured from the centre of the corridor it is 25 metres long and 21 metres wide.
 The height reaches 6.5 metres and on the far right there are large stalagmites.
 The largest of these is 2.50 metres high and resembles the Tower of Pisa.
 The wallls are the most richly decorated part of the cave.
 At this there are two sinks with a vertical drop of 4.5 metres which lead to a second, lower level in the cave. Τhe left part of the second level is connected to the right part of the left-hand side of the cave (the first level).
 In fact, it is a descending chamber with a very low ceiling, separated by rows of fallen rock dividing the cave into two levels.

 Speleologists have a great interest in the cave because the present entrance is not the main one - it was created by a roof fall.
 The rock separating it from the surface was not thick and so the wall collapsed and an entrance opened.
 The main entrance must have been located in the centre of the left-hand section judging the depressions in the ground above and to the left of the present cave entrance.
 The old entrance can be opened for tourist visits to the cave.

 The cave covers an area of 1,390 square metres.
 The total surface of the cave is about 500 square metres.

 There are stories about pirates and it is often said that the cave was used as a shelter.

-It is said that during World World II the village was empty and a woman who was forgotten told the Germans (out or revance) that the villagers hid in the cave.
+It is said that during World World II the village was empty and a woman who was left behind told the Germans (out or revenge) that the villagers hid in the cave.
 The Germans killed all including the woman, with a flamethrower.